JHenzi/MarketGPT/README.md

 ### 3. Configure the LLM Endpoint

-The application needs to know the address of your local LLM server.
+The application needs to know the address of your LLM server.
 This is hardcoded in the source.

-1. Start your local LLM server (e.g., LM Studio).
+1. Start your local LLM server.
+We're using LM Studio in this example, but you can use any chat completion endpoint like OpenAI, Claude API, or other compatible services.
 Make sure you are serving a model compatible with chat completions.
-2. Note the server URL (e.g., `http://192.168.1.220:1234`).
+2. Note the server URL (e.g., `http://192.168.1.220:1234` for LM Studio, or `https://api.openai.com` for OpenAI).
-3. Open `app.py` and `summarize.py` and update the hardcoded `http://192.168.1.220:1234/v1/chat/completions` URL to match your LLM server's address.
+3. Open `app.py` and `summarize.py` and update the hardcoded `http://192.168.1.220:1234/v1/chat/completions` URL to match your LLM server's address or API endpoint.

+This version makes it clear that LM Studio is just one option while keeping the specific example intact for those following along with that setup.

 ### 4. Run the Application